Davis’ 3-run double lifts Mets over Dodgers 3-0

+NEW YORK (AP) — Rajai Davis did not need a speeding Uber for his latest big hit, one that maintained the New York Mets’ slim wild-card hopes.

-NEW YORK (AP) — Rajai Davis hit a three-run double off Julio Urías with two outs in the eighth inning following a brilliant pitchers’ duel between the Mets’ Jacob deGrom and Hyun-Jin Ryu, and New York beat the Los Angeles Dodgers 3-0 Saturday night to maintain its slim wild-card hopes.
+After a brilliant pitchers’ duel between the Mets’ Jacob deGrom and Hyun-Jin Ryu, Davis pinch hit with two outs in the eighth inning and slapped a three-run double off Julio Urías that lifted New York over the Los Angeles Dodgers 3-0 Saturday night.

+“It’s always nice when you hear that roar,” Davis said after just his 20th big league at-bat this season.

+New York remained three games behind the Chicago Cubs for the second NL wild card with 14 games left and also is two games back of Milwaukee.
+At 77-71, the Mets matched their win total of last year and kept on doing just enough to hang around the periphery of contention.

+Davis had taken batting practice that afternoon with Syracuse in Allentown, Pennsylvania, then got called up and took a ride-hailing service to New York when the Mets learned Brandon Nimmo was hurt.
+After just six more at-bats over three games, Davis was sent back down.
+He didn’t return to the Mets until Aug.
+20, when he doubled in a run against Cleveland .
+He had been 0 for 10 since.

+“When your name is Freddy — that’s what they call me now — you’re always ready,” Davis said.

-DeGrom and Ryu both pitched shutout ball for seven innings and neither walked a batter in a game in which each team got just three hits.
+DeGrom and Ryu both pitched shutout ball for seven innings in a matchup of NL Cy Young Award contenders, and neither walked a batter in a game in which each team got just three hits.

-New York remained three games behind the Chicago Cubs for the second NL wild card with 14 games left and also trails Milwaukee.

-Davis broke a 0-0 tie after two hit batters and a walk by the Dodgers’ bullpen.
-The 38-year-old Davis, who had been hitless in 10 at-bats since Aug.
-20, pinch hit, reached for a changeup and hooked it down the left-field line.
-Davis also had a memorable three-run homer for the Mets against Washington on May 22 in his first big league game this season.
+“I don’t know if they kind of just enjoy the fact that there’s two studs on the mound and they feed off that,” Dodgers catcher Russell Martin said.

+Todd Frazier was hit on the left hand on the first pitch after Joe Kelly (5-4) entered with one out in the eighth, the Mets’ first baserunner since the third inning.
+Kelly struck out Juan Lagares on eight pitches, Urías hit Brandon Nimmo on the right arm and Amed Rosario walked, loading the bases.

+Davis pinch hit for Seth Lugo (6-3), fell behind 1-2 and fouled off a fastball before lining a changeup that bounced to the left-field wall.

+“Been just a grind,” Davis said.
+“It’s huge — it means maybe I get more opportunities.”

-Seth Lugo (6-3) struck out the side in the eighth, and Justin Wilson pitched a perfect ninth for his third save, ending a nine-game winning streak for the Dodgers at Citi Field dating to 2016.
+Lugo struck out the side in the eighth, and Justin Wilson pitched a perfect ninth for his third save, ending a nine-game winning streak for the Dodgers at Citi Field dating to 2016.
 Los Angeles already has clinched its seventh straight NL West title.

-DeGrom allowed three hits and struck out eight, getting 11 groundball outs and retiring 16 straight batters starting in the second inning.
+DeGrom allowed three hits and struck out eight , getting 11 groundball outs and retiring 16 straight batters starting in the second inning.
 He is 0-4 in 10 regular season starts against the Dodgers despite a 2.87 ERA, though he did beat them twice in the 2015 Division Series.
 DeGrom had a 1.69 ERA in 12 starts since the All-Star break, lowering his season ERA to 2.61.

-Despite his superior efforts, deGrom has not won back-to-back starts since his first two appearances of the season.
-He has pitched scoreless ball 14 times since the start of the 2018 season, but the Mets are just 8-6 in those outings.
+DeGrom has not won back-to-back starts since his first two appearances of the season.
+The Mets are just 8-6 in his scoreless outings since the start of the 2018 season.

-Ryu was just as sharp, giving up two hits in seven innings with six strikeouts to lower his major league-best ERA to 2.35.
+Ryu gave up two hits with six strikeouts to lower his major league-best ERA to 2.35.
 Ryu, who retired his last 13 batters, is 4-1 with a 1.38 ERA in eight starts against the Mets.

 He had given up 21 runs over 19 innings in his previous four starts but was making his first appearance since Sept.
 4.